Vladinho10/node-server-template/guides/architecture-guide.md

 ## views

   This directory is used to save template engines.
 A template engine enables you to use static template files in your application.
 At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
 This approach makes it easier to design an HTML page.\
-  You may not to have view engine.
+  You may not have view engine.
 We decided to add it just for example.
 We use `EJS`.
-You can install another you wish.
+You can use any engine you prefer.
 After it you need to set 2 things: the view engine and the directory for it (by default express use `views` dir).
 In our case we set them in entry `index.js` file.

 **[⬆ back to top](#table-of-contents)**